-51 Section 3(g), Rule IV, Rules on CCESPOE.
+&lt;sup>57 Section 3(g), Rule IV, Rules on CCESPOE.

 - a.
-Mediation and domestic or international arbitration proceedings, including records, evidence and the arbitral awards, pursuant to the Alternative Dispute Resolution Act of 2004;52 - b.
-Matters involved in an Investor-State mediation;53 - c.
-Information and statements made at conciliation proceedings under the Labor Code;54 - d.
-Arbitration proceedings before the Construction Industry Arbitration Commission (CIAC);55 - e.
-Results of examinations made by the Securities and Exchange Commission (SEC) on the operations, books and records of any corporation, and all interrogatories propounded by it and the answers thereto;56 - Information related to investigations which are deemed confidential under the Securities Regulations Code;57 - g.
-All proceedings prior to the issuance of a cease and desist order against pre-need companies by the Insurance Commission; 58 - h.
-Information related to the assignment of the cases to the reviewing prosecutors or the undersecretaries in cases involving violations of the Comprehensive Dangerous Drugs Act of 2002;59 - i.
-Investigation report and the supervision history of a probationer;60 - j.
-Those matters classified as confidential under the Human Security Act of 2007;61
+Mediation and domestic or international arbitration proceedings, including records, evidence and the arbitral awards, pursuant to the Alternative Dispute Resolution Act of 2004; - b.
+Matters involved in an Investor-State mediation; - c.
+Information and statements made at conciliation proceedings under the Labor Code; - d.
+Arbitration proceedings before the Construction Industry Arbitration Commission (CIAC); - e.
+Results of examinations made by the Securities and Exchange Commission (SEC) on the operations, books and records of any corporation, and all interrogatories propounded by it and the answers thereto; - f.
+Information related to investigations which are deemed confidential under the Securities Regulations Code; - g.
+All proceedings prior to the issuance of a cease and desist order against pre-need companies by the Insurance Commission; - h.
+Information related to the assignment of the cases to the reviewing prosecutors or the undersecretaries in cases involving violations of the Comprehensive Dangerous Drugs Act of 2002; - i.
+Investigation report and the supervision history of a probationer;66 - j.
+Those matters classified as confidential under the Anti-Terrorism Act of 2020 and its IRR;

-52 Sections 9, 23 and 33, Alternative Dispute Resolution (ADR) Act of 2004 (RA No. 9285); and DOJ Circular No. 98 (s.
+&lt;sup>58 Sections 9, 23 and 33, Alternative Dispute Resolution (ADR) Act of 2004 (RA No. 9285); and DOJ Circular No. 98 (s.
 2009) or the IRR of the ADR Act.

-53 Article 10, International Bar Association Rules for Investor-State Mediation.
+&lt;sup>59 Article 10, International Bar Association Rules for Investor-State Mediation.

-54 Article 237, Labor Code.
+Article 237, Labor Code.

-55 Section 7.1, Rule 7, CIAC Revised Rules of Procedure Governing Construction Arbitration.
+&lt;sup>61 Section 7.1, Rule 7, CIAC Revised Rules of Procedure Governing Construction Arbitration.

-56 Section 142, Corporation Code.
+&lt;sup>62 Section 178, Revised Corporation Code of the Philippines.
 May be invoked by the SEC and any other official authorized by law to make such examination.

-57 Sections 13.4, 15.4, 29.2 (b), and 64.2 of the Securities Regulation Code.
+&lt;sup>63 Sections 13.4, 15.4, 29.2 (b), and 64.2 of the Securities Regulation Code.

-58 Section 53(b)(1) of the Pre-Need Code of the Philippines.
+&lt;sup>64 Section 53(b)(1) of the Pre-Need Code of the Philippines.
 The confidentiality of the proceedings is lifted after the issuance of the cease and desist order.

-59 DOJ Department Circular No. 006-16 (No. 6), 10 February 2016.
+&lt;sup>65 DOJ Department Circular No. 006-16 (No. 6), 10 February 2016.

-60 Section 17, Probation Law of 1976 [PD No. 968 (s.1976)].
+&lt;sup>66 Section 17, Probation Law of 1976 [PD No. 968 (s.1976)].